-The total Death & TPD cover you can hold within the Fund can be up to \$2 million, or a total of \$5 million in Death cover.
+You can apply for up to \$2 million in Death and TPD Cover.
 The form you need to complete if you want to apply for Voluntary cover is:

-- if you are less than 55 years of age and require total Death only or Death & TPD cover of up to \$1 million - complete the Maritime Variation of cover form available from hostplus.com.au/maritime or by calling 1300 467 875. - if you require total Death only or Death & TPD cover of more than \$1 million - complete the MLC Limited Full Personal Statement, available at hostplus.com.au/ maritime or by calling us. - if you are 55 years of age or over, or require total Death only or Death & TPD cover of more than \$1 million - complete the MLC Limited Full Personal Statement, available from hostplus.com.au/maritime or by calling 1300 467 875.
+- if you are less than 55 years of age and require total Death only or Death & TPD cover of up to \$1 million complete the Maritime - Variation of cover form available from hostplus.com.au/maritime or by calling 1300 467 875 - if you require total Death only or Death & TPD cover of more than \$1 million - complete the MLC Limited Full Personal Statement, available at hostplus.com.au/ maritime or by calling us. - if you are 55 years of age or over, or require total Death only or Death & TPD cover of more than \$1 million - complete the MLC Limited Full Personal Statement, available from hostplus.com.au/maritime or by calling 1300 467 875.